 Sec.
 1.03.
-The procedure applies only to decisions made by academic units (schools, colleges, centers, institutes, and programs) acting through Deans, Directors, department chairs, and other authorized persons.
+The procedure applies only to decisions made by academic units (schools, colleges, centers, institutes, and programs) acting through Deans, Directors, Department Chairs, and other authorized persons.
 The Provost has discretion to allow use of this procedure for resolving grievances about decisions made by administrative units regarding faculty covered by Section 1.02.
-The procedure does not apply to issues between faculty members or groups of faculty members.1 operating procedure, written or unwritten.
-Challenges to general unit or University policy are to be handled through normal governance or administrative processes.
+The procedure does not apply to issues between faculty members or groups of faculty members.

 Sec.
 1.04.
-The procedure applies only to a decision or action concerning a specific individual or specific individuals, including those adversely affected by application of a policy or standard
+The procedure applies only to a decision or action concerning a specific individual or specific individuals, including those adversely affected by application of a policy or standard operating procedure, written or unwritten.
+Challenges to general unit or University policy are to be handled through normal governance or administrative processes.

-1 The SACUA Faculty Hearing Committee was created by the Senate Assembly in 1987 to address issues between or among faculty members.
+&lt;sup>1 The SACUA Faculty Hearing Committee was created by the Senate Assembly in 1987 to address issues between or among faculty members.